koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 >
 > The proportion with greater than 50% test accuracy is literally too small to compute using standard high-precision math tools.
 Hence, this counting argument predicts virtually all networks trained on this problem should massively overfit— contradicting the empirical result that networks _do_ generalize to the test set.

-We are not just comparing “counting schemers” to another similar-seeming argument (“counting memorizers”).
+We are not just comparing “counting schemers” to another similar-_seeming_ argument (“counting memorizers”).
 The arguments not only have the same _logical structure_, but they also share the same _mechanism_: “Because most functions have property X, SGD will find something with X.” Therefore, by pointing out that the memorization argument fails, we see that _this structure of argument is not a sound way of predicting deep learning results_.

-So, you can’t just “count” how many functions have property X and then conclude SGD will probably produce a thing with X. [^inappro]This argument is invalid for generalization in the same way it's invalid for AI alignment (also a question of generalization!).
+So, you can’t just “count” how many functions have property X and then conclude SGD will probably produce a thing with X.[^inappro]  This argument is invalid for generalization in the same way it's invalid for AI alignment (also a question of generalization!).
 The argument proves too much and is invalid, therefore providing \~0 evidence.
 [^inappro]: I’m kind of an expert on irrelevant counting arguments.
 I wrote two papers on them!
 [Optimal policies tend to seek power](https://arxiv.org/abs/1912.01683) and [Parametrically retargetable decision-makers tend to seek power](https://arxiv.org/abs/2206.13477).

 This section doesn’t prove that scheming is impossible, it just dismantles a common support for the claim.
 There are other arguments offered as evidence of AI scheming, including “simplicity” arguments.
 Or instead of counting _functions_, we count _network parameterizations_.[^count]